aparmendariz/mcf_docs/docs/source/algorithm_reference/training.rst

 Below you find a list of the discussed parameters that are relevant for forest growing.
 Please consult the :py:class:`API <mcf_functions.ModifiedCausalForest>` for more details or additional parameters.

-.. dropdown:: Commonly used parameters for forest growing

 +---------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Parameter                 | Description                                                                                                                                                                                                     |
 +---------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+